 Ollie pushed the thought to the back of his mind.
 Blowing out an exhale, wishing he’d drank a little more before he left the house, he slowly traced a finger down the long crack that ran along the center of the glass.

 I don’t want to look at it!

 The scream rang through his brain, jarring him out of his thoughts.

 It occurred to him that a new frame would be a good idea.
-Deciding he could probably use the money the old man gave him for cigarettes, he headed for the discount store next door.
-It was in walking distance, and he’d see what he could find.
+Deciding to use the money the old man gave him for cigarettes, he’d walk to the discount store next door.
 He could bum smokes off people.